 Reroute tricky conversations

-Regardless of the event, at some point religion or politics (no-go areas) are bound to be brought up, so just make sure you can sway those discussions.
+Regardless of the event, at some point, religion or politics (no-go areas) are bound to be brought up, so just make sure you can sway those discussions.
 The best way to do this according to Emily Post (etiquette queen) is to say ‘’Sorry to interrupt, but I was wondering if I could get everyone’s opinion on xxx”, in other words, invite people into a topic that has nothing to do with the latter conversation.

 If you’re serving alcohol, you’re responsible for those drinking it

-Make sure they don’t get in a car after, or danger themselves or others.
+Make sure they don’t get in a car after or danger themselves or others.

 Encourage friends to keep their phones in their bags or pockets whilst at dinner

 People today are far too concerned with what their lives look like on Instagram, but try and just enjoy the company of those around you.
-Dinner games can be a good way to break up the evening and keep guests away from technology, for entertainment inspo click here.
+Dinner games can be a good way to break up the evening and keep guests away from technology, for entertainment inspiration click here.